Your browser is no longer supported. Please upgrade your browser to improve your experience.

 9 April 2025

-I wasn’t sure about visiting the Isle of Bute.
-Its proximity to Glasgow and the regularity of the 45 minute ferry crossings gave me the impression that it would be quite busy, over-commercial and a bit ‘seasidey’.
-Given my preference for deserted beaches, and the fact that I had decided to visit on a beautiful spring day in the Easter school holidays, I had managed my expectations accordingly.
-I certainly expected it to be less attractive that Arran, where I had been the previous week.
-How wrong I was.
-I was blown away by this lovely island.
+I have to admit, I’m not entirely sure what to expect from the Isle of Bute.
+Its proximity to Glasgow and the regularity of the 45 minute ferry crossings has led me to prepare for an island experience that is quite busy, over-commercial and a bit ‘seasidey’.
+Given my preference for deserted beaches, and the fact that I have decided to visit on a beautiful spring day in the Easter school holidays, I have managed my expectations accordingly.
+I certainly expect it to be less attractive that Arran, where I had been the previous week.
+As it turns out, I was completely wrong, and I am blown away by this lovely island.
 Once the destination of choice for upper class Glaswegians, the Edwardian splendour is still evident in the architecture around Rothesay, the main town.
-What surprised me most was how rural and unspoilt the island is beyond Rothesay.
-The beaches especially were all largely deserted and away from main roads.
-Even the island’s most popular beach, the expansive Ettrick Bay, was quiet and still on my arrival at 8am.
-It was the perfect place to stretch the legs and prepare a full day’s walking ahead.
-It was just me and the oyster-catchers as the sun rose into the blue sky.
-The positive vibe I got here was to stay with me, and get stronger, as the day wore on.
-I made a further stop at Ettrick Bay, at the southern end this time, later in the day to eat my salad lunch on one of the many benches overlooking the bay.
+What surprises me most is how rural and unspoilt the island is beyond Rothesay.
+The beaches especially are all largely deserted and away from main roads.
+Even the island’s most popular beach, the expansive Ettrick Bay, is quiet and still on my arrival at 8am.
+It’s the perfect place to stretch the legs and prepare a full day’s walking ahead.
+It’s just me and the oyster-catchers as the sun rises into the blue sky.
+The positive vibe I get here is to stay with me, and get stronger, as the day wears on.
+I make a further stop at Ettrick Bay, at the southern end this time, later in the day to eat my salad lunch on one of the many benches overlooking the bay.